Everest Base Camp with Island Peak Expedition - 16 Days

 It is the most sought-after peak among many adventurers seeking a wild adventure in the Himalayas.
 Just as much as the climb is adventurous, it's equally cultural.
 During the Island Peak Climbing Trip, you will stay at numerous pristine Sherpa hamlets, visit tranquil monasteries, learn about their unique culture, customs, and traditions, eat excellent local food, and discover the various biodiversity.

-Best Features of Everest Base Camp with Island Peak Climbing
+Best Features of Everest Base Camp with Island Peak Expedition

 • Climbing 6000+ meter peak in the Everest region